anhquan99/markdown/Technical/DevOps/AWS/DVA-C02/Elastic Compute Cloud (EC2).md

 ### Storage classes
 - Standard.
 - Infrequent access (EFS-IA): lower cost, should use with one zone, enable with a lifecycle policy.
+- Archive.
 # Amazon Machine Image (AMI)
 - AMI are a customization of an EC2 instance:
 	- You add your own software, configuration, operating system, ...
 	- Faster boot / configuration time because all your software is pre-packaged.
 - AMI are build for a specific region.
+- AMIs that are backed by EFS snapshot can take advantage of EBS encryption
 - Launch EC2 instances from:
 	- Public AMI.
 	- Your own AMI.